stuart-lane/Chapter2/README.md

 # Chapter 2

-Code for Chapter 2 of "Estimation and inference with weak instruments".
+This repository contains MATLAB and Python code for replicating Chapter 2 "Overidentification testing in consumption models" of the Thesis "Estimation and Inference with Weak Instruments".